matt-harvey/swx/README.rst

 of timestamps as read from and written to the data file, *without* retroactively reformatting the timestamps that are already stored.
 This will result in parsing errors, unless you are prepared to reformat manually all your already-entered timestamps to the new format.
+Both a short and a long timestamp format are recognized.
+The long format is used for storing entries in the time log and when printing reports.
+When passing timestamps as options to commands, either format may be used.
+The short format is used for specifying a time without date information.

 Help and other commands
 -----------------------